-Last week, I had a cut that got infected.
+Last week, I got a cut that got infected.
 Like, really infected.
 I thought I had cleaned it well, and even applied an over-the-counter “Neo-antibiotic,” but overnight, that cut developed a big, angry red ring around it, and became excruciating to the touch and full of pus.

 Why Take a Systemic Antibiotic for a Local Infection?